Digital CEOs Rising: Hiring the Modern Retail CEO

 Now, more than 20 years later, a new generation of retail CEOs is coming of age.
 Having started their careers in a world where eCommerce always existed, these executives possess different skills, mindsets and professional pedigrees than their predecessors.
 This divergent leadership profile may help to explain the exponential gap between failed legacy brands and the many disruptors – new and old – who are thriving in the ongoing retail revolution.

-We’re starting to see new movement in the market as companies seek to acquire the ‘secret sauce’ of next-gen CEOs groomed in a best-in-class digital environments.
+We’re starting to see new movement in the market as companies seek to acquire the ‘secret sauce’ of next-gen CEOs groomed in best-in-class digital environments.
 But to identify the right rising stars, companies must first understand how retail’s revolution has reshaped the role of the CEO, and with it, the requirements for success.

 Here are five emerging characteristics that brands, retailers, boards and private equity firms increasingly seek when hiring next-gen CEO talent: